EXCLUSIVE-TreeHouse Foods joins list of Michael Foods suitors -sources

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-March 19 TreeHouse Foods Inc is weighing a bid for Michael Foods Group Inc, joining a list of suitors that includes much larger rival Tyson Foods Inc, people familiar with the matter said on Wednesday.
+March 19 TreeHouse Foods Inc is weighing a bid for Michael Foods Group Inc, joining a list of suitors that include much larger rival Tyson Foods Inc, people familiar with the matter said.

 Michael Foods, the egg and dairy products producer owned by Goldman Sachs Group Inc's private equity unit, is in the advanced stage of finding a buyer.
-People familiar with the process have previously identified Tyson as the most likely buyer.
-It is not clear how serious TreeHouse might be about possibly acquiring Michael Foods.
+People familiar with the process have previously identified Tyson as the most likely buyer and it isn't clear how serious TreeHouse is.

 Other parties in talks with Michael Foods include private equity firms Golden Gate Capital and Oaktree Capital Management, the people said.
-Oaktree is working with its portfolio company AdvancePierre Foods, a protein supplier to schools and restaurants, added the sources.
+Oaktree is working with its portfolio company AdvancePierre Foods, a protein supplier to schools and restaurants, the people added.
+(Reporting by Olivia Oran and Greg Roumeliotis in New York; additional reporting by Soyoung Kim; Editing by Phil Berlowitz)

-Shares of TreeHouse were up 3.8 percent at $76.30 on Wednesday morning on news of the possible Michael Foods bid.

-TreeHouse, Michael Foods and Golden Gate declined to comment.
-Goldman Sachs and Oaktree could not immediately be reached for comment.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan